|Minerals, Rocks and Gems

 A rock, by comparison, is an aggregate of minerals and need not have a specific chemical composition.
 Minerals range in composition from pure elements and simple salts to very complex silicates with thousands of known forms.
-In general rocks are of three types: igneous, sedimentary, and metamorphic.
-Even though rocks do not have specific physical composition like minerals, there is a science of rocks as well, called petrology, since rocks are essential to understanding the formation of the earth.
+In general, rocks are of three types; igneous, sedimentary and metamorphic.
+Even though rocks do not have a specific physical composition like minerals, there is a science of rocks as well, called petrology.
+The study of rocks is essential for understanding the formation of the earth.

-However, this definition of a gemstone doesn't appear particularly scientific since it doesn't make much reference to the physical properties of gemstones.
-Attempts to remedy this shortcoming by referring to the unusual hardness and rarity of gemstones are not really successful.
+However, this definition of a gemstone is not particularly scientific since it does not make much reference to the physical properties of gemstones.
+Attempts to remedy this shortcoming by referring to the unusual hardness and rarity of gemstones have not been very successful.
 Some gemstones, such as fluorite, are not especially hard.
-And rarity depends on what we're digging out of the ground at any given time.
+Also, rarity depends on what is being mined at any given time.
 Amethyst, the violet variety of quartz, was once quite rare; but today it is fairly abundant.

-To complicate matters a little more, certain rocks, such as lapis lazuli, are classified as gemstones, since lapis has a long history of use in decoration.
-Lapis is composed of several minerals, including sodalite, calcite and pyrite.
-Certain organic materials, such as amber and coral, are also classified as gemstones, though they have no crystal structure at all, and would not be classified as even organic minerals.
-Actually amber is classified as a mineraloid ('somewhat mineral-like'), along with amorphous materials like opal and mercury.
+To further complicate matters, certain rocks, such as lapis lazuli, are classified as gemstones, since lapis has a long history of use in decoration.
+Lapis lazuli is composed of several minerals, including sodalite, calcite and pyrite.
+Certain organic materials, such as amber and coral, are also classified as gemstones, although they have no crystal structure at all, and would not even be described as organic minerals.
+Actually amber is classified as a mineraloid ('somewhat mineral-like') along with amorphous materials like opal and mercury.

-So we can say, by way of an answer, that minerals are crystalline; that rocks are made up of aggregates of minerals; and that gemstones are minerals that humans find especially attractive and valuable (plus a few rocks and organic materials that have found favor as well).
-There is a system to it; a mineral, in particular, counts as a 'natural kind.'
-But the concept of a gemstone, it is fair to say, is a purely human invention.
+So we can say, by way of an answer, that minerals are crystalline; that rocks are made up of aggregates of minerals; and that gemstones are minerals that humans find especially attractive and valuable (plus a few rocks and organic materials that have found favor).
+There is a system to it, but the concept of a gemstone, it is fair to say, is a purely human invention.

 - First Published: December-21-2007